 Completed in 1892 for the William Kehoe marriage and their ten children, the Kehoe House has lived a long life as a family home, a boarding house and a funeral parlor.
-Nowadays it remains beautiful as ever as an upscale bed and breakfast on the beautiful Columbia Square, haunted by the legend of the Kehoe twins, who died playing in a fireplace.
+Nowadays it remains beautiful as ever as an upscale bed and breakfast on Columbia Square, haunted by the legend of the Kehoe twins, who died playing in a fireplace.

 Rumor has it that it’s the reason all fireplaces in the inn are adorned with cherubs, to remember the twins.
 Guests often hear children laughing and playing in the empty hallways.
 Others have reported that in rooms 201 and 203 someone has sat on their bed, leaving indentations and warmth.
 Such hauntings, however, are sparser than they are in other supernatural sites around Savannah, but guests love to visit the Kehoe House for the helpful staff, it’s beautiful interiors and prime location.